 Trying to fit into boxes and spaces just a bit too small for him may be Maru’s specialty…

-As you can see, everything Maru does seems quite adorable and watched by many fans; in fact videos with Maru have been viewed over 200 million times with an average number of 800,000 views per video!
+As you can see, everything Maru does seems quite adorable and watched by many fans.
+In fact, videos of Maru have been viewed over 320 million times with an average number of 800,000 views per video!
 A celebrity indeed!

 Now Maru even has his own blog at Maru’s Blog which is dedicated to his daily “ramblings” and happenings.
 Also, he has even been featured in Entertainment Weekly and the New York Times, no easy feat for the average cat, no less human!